christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Flavius: Flavus = yellow/golden is a deliberate Latin mistranslation of the Scythian root Pālava or Palavi (Pahlavi), the term for the Parthian/Iranian aristocracy.
 The "Flavian" line was a Parthian/Sarmatian proxy dynasty installed by the Bosphoran center (Julius Caesar/Asander's line) to enforce the new Christianized Imperial Cult.
 They claimed a 'Golden Age' (Flavius) when they were truly the Pahlavi (Parthians) rewriting the Roman lie.
 -   Izates or Izas: Ie- is a prefix denoting divinity (as in I-em-hotep in Egyptianm and IE in Indo-European is a divine prefix (as in Ie-ove/Jove)). -sous is a variant of Zeus (Zas or Dyas is a cognate of Izas).
 Iesous = "Divine Zeus."
 This connects directly to Iulius (from Jupiter/Zeus).
 This becomes Jesus [^1], Aesus (Etruscan god), and the Avestan word Yazatas (Persian: izad), meaning 'lord'.
 In the name "Yeshua Ben Panthera" the Panthera is a Hellenized form of Ptolemaios (Ptolem->Ptol->Panther).
 "Jesus, son of Ptolemy".
 This directly connects the "Jesus" figure to the Ptolemaic-Bosphoran royal house.
 Similar to "Iasus", a Greek figure associated with the Argonauts and "Iaso" the healing Greek goddess.
 -    Jew: Iudii -> Ioudaioi -> Jew.
 The Iudii, a Galatian tribe, were Scythian-Celtic priests who later became "Jews" under Alexandrian syncretism.
 They were not semites.
-Iudii is the tribal corruption of Dyeus Pter (PIE Sky Father).
+Iudii is the tribal corruption of Dyeus Pter (Proto-Indo-European (PIE) Sky Father).
 The name Zeus comes from the pronunciation of "Dyeus", and (I)Jupiter comes from the pronunciation of "Dyeus Pter" (Diespiter -> Iupiter).
 (J)upiter was also called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Yahweh Saboath, the god of the Hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).
 Scythian-Celtic Iudii then disappeared after the Bar Kokhba revolt when emperor Hadrian decimated their population, then local Canaanites, Edomites, and Levantine converts inherited the "Jewish" identity.
 The term "Ashkenazi" (Scythian: Ashkuza) confirms their steppe origins, later demonized by Rabbi Akiva to erase their Sarmatian roots.
   - Lord: The term Kavi in Avestan texts (e.g., Yasna 10.6) denotes a divine ruler associated with Aži (dragon/serpent).
 Translating Kavi to Greek yields Kyrios ("lord"), a title used for Jesus in the New Testament (e.g., Kyrios Iesous).
 The Scythian title Xšaya (king) appears in Old Persian as Xšayathiya, phonetically linked to Kshatriya (Sanskrit: warrior-king) and Caesar via the Greek Kaesar.
 A kurgan inscription from Issyk (Kazakhstan, 4th century BCE) mentions a ruler named Ašakavi ("dragon-priest"), combining Aša (truth/order) and Kavi.
 This title parallels Asander (Thracian: Asa = "lord") and suggests a pan-steppe naming convention for dragon-kings.
 -   Monobazus: Sabazios is the Phrygian and Thracian version of Zeus.
     Ma'nu is likely a diminutive of Menneus ("son of man"), and then